arbisoft brand logo

 Developers connect these models to pages of a website or a blog.
 All the content is available through APIs.
 These APIs are exposed by the CMS itself to provide a smooth way of accessing the content.

 Traditionally we had monolith applications, where the server and the UI reside in a single unified capacity.
-Eventually, we got to the point where we segregated backends and frontends to achieve greater flexibility and scalability.
+Eventually, segregating backends and frontends—and even adopting backend as a service—allowed for even greater flexibility and scalability.
 With segregation between frontend and backend, we segregate design and content in frontend as well.
 This gives us even more flexibility and scalability.

 A team can work on the content without having to worry about the design implementations and vice versa.
 But sometimes developers might also manage content, so watch out for that.
 That's a red flag there because it is not something they should be doing.